compuuteio/numerology/README.md

 - Andrii KRAVCHUK (@yakninja) for transferring his ownership of the PyPi repository to me.
 That makes the command `pip install numerology` possible for this code
 - Kévin YAUY, PhD. (@kyauy) for letting me see all the potential of Python
 - Jennifer GORWOOD, PhD. for helping for typing the interpretations in French
+- and all the contributors of this project

 Have fun!